SchedMD/slurm-gcp/doc/tpu-readme.md

 the slurm binaries were installed to.
 The partition is not strictly required to be `exclusive`, but it is preferred.
 That way the TPU is allocated and torn down for each job.
+Only a single node is allowed per job on this partition.

 This will make a job and put you on the TPU VM:
 `salloc -N1 -p <TPU partition name>`